lizmat/SBOM-CycloneDX/README.md

   * .bom-refs

-Returns a sorted list of bom-refs that have been seen in the instance.
+Returns a `Map` of the bom-refs that have been seen in the instance, with the bom-ref as key, and the associated `SBOM` object as its value.
+If a bom-ref was only mentioned, but not identified, the value will be `Nil`.

   * .JSON